 Total investment volume

-In the liberalised environment of the European electricity industry and with a goal of an integrated European electricity market (cf. "Clean Energy for All Europeans" package of the European Commission), in the face of changing general conditions transmission grid operators are facing new challenges every day.
-Besides the market price-based power plant operation, rising electricity consumption, new power plants and, above all, locally concentrated implementation of volatile renewable energies (e.g. wind energy) significantly influence power flux and load in transmission grids.
+In liberalised environment of European electricity industry and with a goal of an integrated European electricity market (q. v. „Clean Energy for All Europeans“ package of the European Commission), in face of changing general conditions, transmission grid operators are facing new challenges every day.
+Besides the market price-based power plant operation, rising electricity consumption, new power plants and above all, locally concentrated erection of volatile renewable energies influence significantly power flux and load in transmission grids.
 Overall, increasing and strongly fluctuating grid loads and consequently noticeably rising requirements for electricity grids are reported.

-A powerful transmission grid infrastructure is a basis for a highly secure, reliable electricity supply.
-It represents a backbone of Austrian business and a basic requirement for the further development of renewable energy and attainment of Austrian and European energy and climate protection goals.
+A powerful transmission grid infrastructure is a basis for a high security and reliability of electricity supply.
+It represents a backbone of Austrian business location and a basic requirement for the further development of renewable energy and attainment of Austrian and European energy and climate protection goals.

-The Network Development Plan (NDP) is a legal requirement (in accordance with § 37 ElWOG 2010) and is based on the Ten-Year Network Development Plan from ENTSO-E, on the NDP 2017 and on the APG Masterplan 2030.
-By publishing this plan, APG informs all market participants about the important transmission infrastructures in APG's transmission grid that need to be upgraded or expanded.
+The Network Development Plan (NDP) is a legal requirement (in accordance with § 37 ElWOG 2010) and is based on the Ten Year Network Development Plan from ENTSO-E and on the NDP 2018.
+By publishing this plan, APG informs all market participants about the important transmission infrastructures in transmission grid of APG that need to be upgraded or expanded.

-Extensive grid reinforcement and expansion measures will have to be implemented in Austria by 2028 to meet the challenges outlined.
-The projects described in the APG Network Development Plan 2018 include:
+Extensive grid reinforcement and expansion measures will have to be implemented in Austria by 2029 to meet the outlined challenges.
+The projects described in the APG Network Development Plan 2019 include:

-- Reinforcement and reconstruction of 400 km of existing transmission lines
+- General maintenance and refurbishment of 400 km of existing transmission lines

 - Construction and expansion of numerous substations with approximately 150 switchbays at voltage levels of 380/220/110 kV

-- Extensive line coordination and optimisation measures are being implemented within the framework of major projects, e.g. the 380-kV Salzburg line, leading to the removal of ca. 400 km of old, low-capacity lines
+- Extensive line coordination and optimisation measures are being implemented within the framework of major projects, e.g. 65 km of dismantling without replacement within the 380-kV Salzburg line, and 15 km within the Weinviertel line

-- Furthermore, extensive reinforcement/refurbishment of substations and lines is planned
+- Furthermore, extensive reinforcement/refurbishment measures of substations and lines are planned

 The processing of the projects described in the network development plan will require a major effort both from APG and the authorities responsible for approvals.